japer-technology/githubification/.githubification/README.md

   </picture>
 </p>

-Githubification is the process of turning a GitHub repository into a **GitHub-as-infrastructure** mechanism.
-Rather than cloning and installing the software that lives in a repo, Githubification gives the repo the ability to **execute directly on GitHub** using GitHub Actions.
-The software no longer needs a local runtime—GitHub _is_ the runtime.
+Githubification is the act of converting a repository into GitHub-as-infrastructure.
+Instead of cloning the repo and running the software elsewhere, the repo becomes something that runs on GitHub itself via GitHub Actions.
+There’s no separate local runtime to install—GitHub is the runtime.

 ---